• Skip to primary navigation

 Pecan bars piled on a cake stand

-STEP#1: Make the Shortbread Crust
+Step#1: Make the Shortbread Crust

-It’s also a much simpler dough to deal with than pie dough because you just press it into the tin.
-There’s no need to refrigerate it first or roll it or shape it like pie dough!
+• It’s also a much simpler dough to deal with than pie dough because you just press it into the tin.

 Shortbread crust dough on cutting board

-I also like to add orange zest to the shortbread crust because it provides an unexpected freshness against the sweetness of the pecans.
+• I also like to add orange zest to the shortbread crust because it provides an unexpected freshness against the sweetness of the pecans.

 Orange zest on a cutting board